filamentphp/filament/packages/widgets/docs/01-installation.md

 title: Installation
 ---

-**Using widgets inside the [App Framework](../app)**?
+**Using widgets inside the [app framework](../app)**?
 You can skip this installation.
 This guide is for people who want to use the package inside their custom TALL-stack app.

 ## Requirements